ahly24/latin102-04/quiz1.md

 Part 2: recognizing verbs
-For each of the following verbs,
+For each of the following verbs, identify the tense, voice, mood, person, and number.

-identify the tense, voice, mood, person, and number. if the form is finite (not an infinitive) and singular, convert to plural; if the form is finite and plural, convert to singular.
+If the form is finite (not an infinitive) and singular, convert to plural; if the form is finite and plural, convert to singular.

 1. petivisset - 3rd person singular pluperfect active subjunctive
 -petivissent (plural)